-Create one source of truth with a centralized, cloud-based solution, for collaborative playbook execution and document management.
+Create one source of truth with a centralized, cloud-based solution, for collaborative M&A playbook execution and document management.
 Once you have your data requests in the system as tasks, you can securely invite the Seller into the platform.

 The requests in Midaxo make it so that everything is organized with clear context throughout the whole diligence effort.
 Related questions and documents are connected and uncertainty around requests are quelled with guidance and notes.